prerna6227/Dental-Care-Web-Application/README.md

 This project highlights the front-end design of a dental website, built from scratch using only HTML5 and CSS3, without any frameworks.
 The homepage includes all essential sections needed for a real-world dental clinic website, such as:

-A professional hero section with a large banner imag Clean and simple navigation bar
+A professional hero section with a large banner image.
+Clean and simple navigation bar
 Service highlights
 Doctor introduction section